“Develop business acumen skills.”

 This 7-week mini-MBA program has been named by Forbes as one of the best MBA programs.
 And it costs less than $2,000 — a tiny fraction of the cost of traditional MBA programs.
 Weekly guest speakers include high profile business leaders, like former Presidential Candidate Andrew Yang, PayPal Founding COO David Sacks, Ellevest Co-founder, and CEO Sallie Krawcheck, and Peloton Co-founder, Graham Stanton.

-Business Acumen Is a Life-Long Pursuit
+Business Acumen Skills Are A Life-Long Pursuit

 Like anything else in life, business acumen takes practice, and most of all, patience.
 When talking about such a broad-reaching concept, it’s important to remember that it doesn’t happen overnight.
 Fortunately, in 2022 and beyond, there are some great ways to accelerate the process.